dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 The **Debug** logging providers write the output using `Debug` statements, and the output can be viewed from Visual Studio.

-To configure the **Debug** logging provider, first add a reference in your project to the `Microsoft.Extensions.Logging.Debug` NuGet package.
-Then register the provider inside the call to `AddLogging` that you added in the previous step by calling the `AddDebug` extension method:
+To configure the **Debug** logging provider, first add a reference in your project to the [`Microsoft.Extensions.Logging.Debug`](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Debug) NuGet package.
+Then, register the provider inside the call to <xref:Microsoft.Extensions.DependencyInjection.LoggingServiceCollectionExtensions.AddLogging%2A> that you added in the previous step by calling the <xref:Microsoft.Extensions.Logging.DebugLoggerFactoryExtensions.AddDebug%2A> extension method:

 ```csharp
 services.AddLogging(logging =>